migliorelli/lemonadejs/docs/plugins/timeline.md

 </style>
 ```

-### Timeline position
+### Positioning Options

-You have the option to position the timeline in four different ways: left, right, bottom, or top.
-Also, you can change that programatically as example below.
+Configure the placement of the timeline on the page by choosing from four positions: left, right, bottom, or top.
+Adjustments can also be made programmatically, as shown in the following example:

 ```html
 <html>